Culprit killed, what about those who gave patronage: Priyanka

 Congress General Secretary Priyanka Gandhi Vadra took a swipe at the Yogi Adityanath government over the encounter and questioned what will happen to those who gave patronage in this case.
 “The culprit has been killed but what about crime and people who gave patronage?”
 Priyanka Gandhi said in a tweet.

+Raising similar questions, senior Congress leader Digvijaya Singh tweeted in Hindi, “What was suspected has happened.
+Now, it will not be known which political leaders, police, and other government officials were Vikas Dubey in contact with.
+In the last 3-4 days, two aides of Vikas Dubey have also died in encounters, but why is the pattern of the three encounters the same?

+“It is necessary to find out why Vikas Dubey chose Ujjain Mahakal temple in Madhya Pradesh for surrender?
+Who is the most influential person of Madhya Pradesh he trusted to escape the encounter of Uttar Pradesh Police?” said Singh in his tweet.

-Former Chief Minister and Samajwadi Party Chief Akhilesh Yadav took to twitter and wrote, “Actually. his car has not overturned, but the government has been saved from turning over the secret.”
+Former Chief Minister and Samajwadi Party chief Akhilesh Yadav also took to Twitter and wrote, “Actually, his car has not overturned, but the government has been saved from turning over the secret.”

 Rashtriya Lok Dal (RLD) leader Jayant Chaudhary also slammed the BJP government over the “encounter rule” in the state and urged all the judges to resign.
 “After Vikas Dubey’s encounter, all the judges of the country should resign.
 There is no need of court in BJP’s encounter rule,” Chaudhary said in a series of tweets.
 “All this drama has been created to save the real culprits of killing eight policemen,” the RLD leader said in another tweet.